PullJosh/scratch-paint/Upgrade Notes.md

 > **Goal:** Upgrade all dependencies and remove all deprecations and other console warnings.

 ## Plan
-- Need to upgrade webpack before adding typescript because of `ts-loader` dependency.
+- [x] Upgrade to Webpack 5 (Need to upgrade webpack before adding typescript because of `ts-loader` dependency.)
+Instructions: https://webpack.js.org/migrate/5/#upgrade-webpack-to-5
-- Should address vulnerabilities listed by npm.
+- [ ] Should address vulnerabilities listed by npm.
 Consider running `npm audit fix`.
-- Want to use typescript to replace proptypes

-## Notes

-### Migrating to Webpack v5
-> "When using [hash] placeholder in webpack configuration, consider changing it to [contenthash].
-It is not the same, but proven to be more effective."

-> "If you have rules defined for loading assets using raw-loader, url-loader, or file-loader, please use [Asset Modules](https://webpack.js.org/guides/asset-modules/) instead as they're going to be deprecated in near future."
+- [ ] Set up TypeScript.
+Migrate one file at a time to replace PropTypes with actual types.
+Make sure webpack is creating a `.d.ts` file in `/dist` (and optionally `/playground`, but it's not very important)